dphfox/Fusion/docs/api-reference/memory/members/scoped.md

 	</span>
 </h2>

-A freshly created, blank scope.
+A blank scope with the specified methods.

 -----